-The accelerated approval pathway has provided timely access to therapies faster than the Agency's traditional pathway.
-This ability for the Agency to approve products under the pathway has improved and even extended patients' lives.
-Since inception, over 250 new drugs and biologics to treat serious or life-threatening illnesses have been approved through the accelerated approval program.15
+The accelerated approval pathway has provided timely access to therapies that treat serious conditions and that fill an unmet medical need.
+This ability for the Agency to review critically needed medicines earlier than under the Agency's traditional pathway has improved and even extended patients' lives.
+Since inception, over 250 new drugs and biologics to treat serious or life-threatening illnesses have been approved through the accelerated approval program.

-From 1992 through roughly 2010, accelerated approval was primarily used to approve drugs indicated for the treatment of HIV (39.7% of approvals), cancers (35.6% of approvals) and other rare disease treatments and specialty drugs (24.7% of approvals).16 Between 2010 and 2020, FDA's use of accelerated approval has notably shifted to oncology medicines-rising from 35.6% to 85% of approvals.17
+From 1992 through roughly 2010, accelerated approval was primarily used to approve drugs indicated for the treatment of HIV (39.7% of approvals), cancers (35.6% of approvals) and rare disease treatments and specialty drugs (24.7% of approvals).
+Between 2010 and 2020, FDA's use of accelerated approval has notably shifted to oncology medicines-rising from 35.6% to 85% of approvals.